okfn/opendatasurvey/MigrationNotes.md

                         "visible": {"type": "boolean"}
                     }
                 },
-                "if": {
+                "ifProvider": {
-                    "description": "An array of objects containing conditional logic to determine the state of Question properties dependent on the value of other Questions in the Question Set.
+                    "description": "An array of objects containing conditional logic to determine the state of Question properties dependent on the value of other 'Provider' Questions in the Question Set.
 First matching member takes presidents.", "type": "array",
                     "items": {
                         "properties": {